-YORBA LINDA ROOFING with Pride, 37 years in business, in Orange County.
+YORBA LINDA ROOFING with Blue Night, 37 years in business, in Orange County.

 Yorba Linda residents, we know that you have many choices of roofing contractors, and we appreciate your consideration.
 It is our privilege to serve this beautiful and gracious community.

 We provide the following services throughout Yorba Linda, CA: Roofing, Roof Repair, Roof Tune up, Reroof-Tile Repaper, Dry Rot Repair, Roof Inspections, Termite Repair, Wood Repair, Patio Cover Repair, Skylights.

 We offer true quality craftsmen (as defined by us), because we train our roofers from the ground up, without the baggage of poor roofing industry techniques that other roofers practice.
 We will prove that you made the right decision throughout the job and not just during a sales pitch.

 "Yorba Linda ("Beautiful Yorba", in English) is an affluent suburban city in northeastern Orange County, California, approximately 13 miles (21 km) northeast of Downtown Santa Ana and 37 miles (60 km) southeast of Downtown Los Angeles.
 Yorba Linda has been identified as one of the richest cities in the U.S. by the U.S. Census Bureau, which shows a median household income of $121,075, higher than any other city in 2006.

 As of the 2010 census, it had a population of 65,237.
 Its most famous resident was Richard Nixon, who was born there; however, his father moved the family away before Yorba Linda incorporated.
 The Richard Nixon Presidential Library and Museum is in Yorba Linda.